-So that history didn’t repeat itself, my husband decided to make a list of what went wrong the ﬁrst time around.
+So that history didn’t repeat itself, my husband made a list of what went wrong the first time around.
 At the top of his list was this: Stopped relying on God.

 Folks, our workload was never meant to be burdensome.
 When we put the world—or work—on our shoulders, we’re carrying a load we were never meant to bear.
 We are co-laborers with Christ (see 1 Corinthians 3:9).
 That means we go alongside Him, because apart from Him we can do nothing (see John 15:5).

 In his previous business attempt, my husband became so focused on the natural—mainly the bills—that he became blind to the spiritual truths that he knew but had forgotten.
 But the fact is that if we look at things in the natural, we will not be able to accomplish the supernatural.

 The next thing that my husband realized is that his purpose became skewed along the way.
 He lost the focus of what he was doing and why.

 To work smarter and not harder, we must have a clearly defined vision for where we are going.
 Our target cannot be the broadside of a barn.
 Sure, you may hit that target, but it may not be even close to what you wanted to aim for.

 When my husband looked at his original vision for the business and where he was at when he closed the doors, he saw how far off track he had gotten.
 It wasn’t a sudden derailment, just a subtle track shift that took him in a direction he never intended to go.

 To make his new business venture a success, we know that my husband needs to stay focused and work with intentionality.
 Intentionality is “being deliberate or purposive.”